 Stretch your FSA dollars with Walgreens brand products

 With higher costs hitting consumers for everything from gas to food these days, extending your pre-tax dollars with value-driven Walgreens brand products is a smart move.
 There are hundreds of eligible healthcare products available at Walgreens stores, Walgreens.com and on the Walgreens app, with prices on Walgreens-branded products up to 25% less than national brands.
+And now through December 31, 2022, all regular priced FSA-eligible items are 25% off using code FSA25.

 But remember, if you use your benefits card for ineligible expenses, you’re responsible for reimbursing your account.
 So, if you have questions about whether a product is FSA or HSA eligible, visit the Walgreens FSA Shop, and look for the blue checkmark and red “FSA” designation next to the product name while shopping on Walgreens.com.